wso2/docs-is/en/docs/references/evolution-of-identity-federation-standards.md

 When a web user attempts to access the above servlet, its **doGet()** method is called.
-Inside the **doGet()** method, it generates an message and then redirects the user to the Identity Provider.
+Inside the **doGet()** method, it generates an message and then redirects the user to the identity provider.

-After authentication is completed by the Identity Provider, it does a POST call back to the above servlet with a message.
+After authentication is completed by the identity provider, it does a POST call back to the above servlet with a message.
 Then the **doPost()** method of the servlet gets called and inside the **doPost()** method, it retrieves the message from the request and then